vittorioperduca/Introduction-to-R/readme.txt

-This is the repository for the document "Introduction to R".
+This is the repository for the document "Introduction to R" build with the R package bookdown.